Kaleidics/freeCodeCamp/guide/english/javascript/loops/while-loop/index.md

 _statement(s):_ A statement that is executed as long as the condition evaluates to true.

 _condition:_ Here, condition is a Boolean expression which is evaluated before each pass through the loop.
 If this condition evaluates to true, statement(s) is/are executed.
 When condition evaluates to false, execution continues with the statement after the while loop.
+Note: If a condition never evaluates to true, execution continues infinitely which may result in a crash if created objects within the loop are not destroyed.

 ## Example: